moliver28/research-handbook/content/handbook/marketing/field-marketing/_index.md

 - #fieldofdreamsteam: private room only accessible to FMMs - funny GIFs, private questions for the team.
 - Please keep in mind we have detailed instructions on [how GitLab uses slack](/handbook/communication/#slack).

-## Monthly Calls

-- The World Wide Field Marketing team has one standing call on the calendar.
-- The team meets on the 1st Thursday of each month.
-- All team members are invited to each call although, if the call is scheduled outside of the team member's normal working hours, the team member is NOT expected to attend.
-The calendar invite simply serves as a reminder to the team member to check out the recording of the meeting the next working day and to also review the agenda.
-- The purpose of the team call is to share relevant company, marketing, and Field Marketing announcements.
-- Anyone on the team should feel empowered to add content to the team meeting agenda.
-- We will also have a specific `lessons learned` section where each Country Field Marketing Manager will select 1 FMM event or other tactic event recap to review.
-  - The FMM who is the DRI for the event or other tactic we will be reviewing as a team will add the `Event Recap` link from the `Event Planning and Recap` to the agenda
-  - We review the recap prior to the call, the FMM DRI briefly gives a run down of the event or other tactic, then we dialogue.
-  - Each region will be represented - AMER, APAC, and EMEA - so we will review 3 each call.
-- We also discuss use cases - could be how you've worked with social media, how you built a report in SFDC to help the team be more efficient, etc,
-- Guest Speakers - at times we will also invite other colleagues from the company to address our team as a whole
-- As a handbook first company, if you are going to bring a topic to the team, please think twice on if you should add just an agenda item, or if you should add an agenda item that links to an MR or a handbook page.
-- If you're not on the Field Marketing team at GitLab and you're a GitLab employee who's interested in joining our team meeting, please feel free to ask in the #fieldmarketing slack room, we'd welcome the opportunity to host you!

 ## Async Status Updates

 Since we are a [remote](/handbook/company/culture/all-remote/) company, we utilize a Slack plugin called [Geekbot](https://geekbot.io/) to coordinate status updates.
 Field Marketing world wide currently conducts 1 weekly standup.
 Geekbot shares this update in the public #im-hangout slack room.